 If you want to learn more about the city's architecture and local history, or if you’re just looking for an interesting walk, Bloomington's historic districts are easily accessible.
 There are thirteen Historic Walking Tours available to explore – each highlighting the architecture and history of Bloomington, Indiana.

 Drive on In

 For a nostalgic night out, Bloomington is home to a beautiful, decades-old treasure: the Star-Lite Drive-in Theater.
 Spend an evening safely in your own car and enjoy the cool summer air.
 Be sure to check Starlite’s Facebook page for the most up-to-date information and see what movies are coming to their larger-than-life screen this summer.

 Learn from the Best

 Out and about with the kiddos?
 Try experiments and have family fun at WonderLab Museum (opening to the public Thursday, August 20).
-The children's' museum is filled with experiments for kids of all ages.
+The children's museum is filled with experiments for kids of all ages.
 They are requiring that all visitors (including members) pre-register.
 Tickets are available 24 hours in advance.
 Remember, masks are required for visitors 2 years old and above.
 Experience art from world-renowned artists for free at the Eskenazi Museum of Art!
-The museum will reopen Thursday, August 27.
+The museum is open Thursday-Friday 12 PM - 5 PM; Saturdays 12 PM - 7 PM, and Sundays 12 PM - 5 PM.
 Masks and social distancing are, of course, required.
 Indoor dining is prohibited, but guests can order food, drink, and merchandise from the gift shop through Grubhub to pick up at the Museum Cafe & Gift Shop.